umd-coding-workshop/workshops/tutorial1/exercise4/README.md

     head -n5 poe.txt

 You should have seen the poem's title, author, and opening lines.
-As a review of a previous lesson's materials, why not take the oppotunity to give this file a more descriptive name?:
+As a review of a previous lesson's materials, why not take the opportunity to give this file a more descriptive name?:

     mv poe.txt raven.txt